chain4energy/c4e-chain/x/cfeclaim/README.md

 The `MsgAddMission` message type facilitates the addition of a mission to an existing campaign on the blockchain.
-A mission, in the context of this chain, represents a specific task or objective within a campaign, and has parameters like weight, claim start date, and type, dictating its significance and behavior.
+A mission, in the context of this chain, represents a specific task or objective within a campaign, and has parameters like weight, claim start date, and type, dictating its behavior.
 By submitting this message, the campaign owner can diversify the range of activities within a campaign, giving participants more avenues to engage with the campaign.

 ### Structure